 Zoos play a critical role in educating the public about wildlife and fostering support for policies that protect endangered species and habitats.
 Designing safe zoos that allow safe access to animals while also providing them with a sound quality of life is imperative to allow these institutions to accomplish their mission.

 When building exhibits, zoos must balance the desire of visitors to see animals in a naturalistic habitat with safety and issues related to the needs of the animals housed.
 Facilities must take great care in designing exhibits, including their selection of zoo exhibit hardware, and zoo gating and access doors for holding areas when animals are not on exhibit.

 Zoo Attendance Stats

 Creating a zoo experience that is informative and safe for visitors and which also meets the developmental and life quality needs for animals is vitally important.
-Zoos provide the only opportunity many people get to see and interact with many animal species, including those that are endangered.
+Zoos provide the only opportunity many people get to see and interact with many animal species, including those on the endangered list.
 This opportunity often bolsters visitors’ support for legislation and programs aimed at protecting these species and their environments.

 .
 That’s more people than attend NFL, NBA, NHL, and MLB games combined.
 Zoos draw a diverse group of visitors—the largest demographic visiting zoos are mothers with children.